mehdilaruelle/vault-demo/step3/README.md

 Each time you will go to the website, the application will use a new couple user/password for database access.

 It use also Encryption as a Service.
-Each time you will go to the website, the application will Encrypt and Decrypt value.
-You can store it into the database as data encryption.
+Each time you will go to the website, the application will Encrypt value and store the encrypted data into the database.

 ## Initialisation